1newstar/OracleScripts/Docs/sources/SOP_StagingDatabaseRefreshFromLive.rst

 - AZSTG01 is *normally* a partially depersonalised database.
 - AZSTG02 is normally a fully depersonalised database.

-Choose one of the following as appropriate, and note that while the depersonalisation is continuing, the
+Choose the correct script to run as appropriate.

 Partial Depersonalisation
 -------------------------